-The Cape Cormorant is regarded as Near Threatened owing to a decrease in the breeding population during the late 1970s (Cooper et al. 1982).
-Numbers decreased again during the early 1990s following an outbreak of avian cholera, predation by Cape fur seals and White Pelicans as well as the eastward displacement of sardines off South Africa (Crawford et al. 2007).
+In South Africa, numbers decreased during the early 1990s following an outbreak of avian cholera, predation by Cape fur seals and White Pelicans as well as the eastward displacement of sardines off South Africa (Crawford et al. 2007).
 As a result there are large inter-annual fluctuations in breeding numbers due to breeding failure, nest desertion and mass mortality related to the abundance of prey, for which they compete with commercial fisheries.
 This makes it difficult to accurately determine population trends.
 In addition, during outbreaks of avian cholera, tens of thousands of birds die.
 Cape Cormorants are also vulnerable to oiling, and are difficult to catch and clean.
 Discarded fishing gear and marine debris also entangles and kills many birds.
 Kelp Gulls prey on Cape Cormorant eggs and chicks and this is exacerbated by human disturbance, especially during the early stages of breeding, as well as the increase in gull numbers (du Toit, 2004).

-The Saldanha Bay population has been quite variable since the start of monitoring in 1988, with the bulk of the population residing on Jutten Island in recent years (Figure 10.6).
-Numbers of birds on this island have declined substantially on Jutten, Schaapen and Vondeling Islands since 2009.
-Overall numbers are down 90% since 2009 (down from 13 655 in 2009 to only 1 268 pairs in 2013) and are at the lowest level ever recorded (when counts were conducted on all five islands) (Figure 10.6).
+The Saldanha Bay population has been quite variable since the start of monitoring in 1988, with the bulk of the population residing on Jutten Island in recent years (Figure 11.6.).
+Overall, the number of breeding pairs has declined substantially since the 1990s.
+In 2013, a total of only 1268 breeding pairs were recorded, representing the lowest level recorded to date (when counts were conducted on all five islands) (Figure 11.6.).
+Although numbers of breeding pairs recovered in 2014 to a total of 8609 (Jutten Island contributing 74%), it remains to be seen if populations will continue to decline over time.

-Figure 10.6.
-Trends in breeding population of Cape Cormorants at Malgas, Jutten, Schaapen, Vondeling and Meeuw islands in Saldanha Bay (Data source: Makhado et al 2014, Oceans & Coasts, Department of Environmental Affairs).
+Figure 11.6.
+Trends in breeding population of Cape Cormorants at Vondeling, Malgas, Jutten, Schaapen, and Meeuw islands in Saldanha Bay (Data source: Makhado et al 2015, Oceans & Coasts, Department of Environmental Affairs).

 Bank Cormorants Phalacrocorax neglectus are endemic to the Benguela upwelling region of southern Africa, breeding from Hollamsbird Island, Namibia, to Quoin Rock, South Africa.
 They seldom range farther than 10 km offshore.
 Their distribution roughly matches that of kelp Ecklonia maxima beds.
-They prey on various fish, crustaceans and cephalopods, feeding mainly amongst kelp where they catch West Coast rock lobster, Jasus Ialandii and pelagic goby Sufflogobius bibarbatus (du Toit 2004).
+They prey on various fish, crustaceans and cephalopods, feeding mainly amongst kelp where they catch West Coast rock lobster, Jasus lalandii and pelagic goby Sufflogobius bibarbatus (du Toit 2004).
+The total population decreased from about

-The total population decreased from about 9000 breeding pairs in 1975 to less than 5000 pairs in 1991-1997 to 2800 by 2006 (Kemper et al. 2007).
+9000 breeding pairs in 1975 to less than 5000 pairs in 1991-1997 to 2800 by 2006 (Kemper et al. 2007).
 One of the main contributing factors to the decrease in the North and Western Cape colonies was a major shift in the availability of the West Coast rock lobster from the West Coast to the more southern regions, observed between the late 1980s and early 1990s to the turn of the century (Cockcroft et al. 2008).
 The abundance of lobsters was further severely affected by an increase in the number and severity of mass lobster strandings (walkouts) during the 1990s and increases in illegal fishing, with the national stock rock lobster status now estimated at just 3% of pristine biomass (Cockcroft et al. 2008, DAFF 2013).
 Ongoing population declines led to the Bank Cormorant's status being changed from Vulnerable to Endangered (Birdlife International 2011).

 Count data from the Saldanha Bay area shows the dramatic decrease in the population at Malgas Island, which was previously the most important island for this species.
 The number of breeding pairs on Jutten, Marcus and Vondeling remained relatively constant at this time, but declined steadily since 2003 on all the islands (except Marcus where the number of breeding pairs remained stable until 2012 when only 2 pairs were recorded).
-The population in Saldanha Bay has declined drastically approximately by approximately 80% since 1990 (Figure 10.7).
+The population in Saldanha Bay has declined drastically approximately by approximately 80% since 1990 (Figure 11.7.).